 At what age can my child start?

-We enroll children beginning at age 3 and up to 6 years old for the preschool classroom.
-Our elementary goes through 4rd grade.
+We enroll children beginning at age 3 and up to 6 years old for the early childhood classrooms.
+Our elementary program is 1st through 6th grade.

 Why do students spend up to 3 years in one classroom?

 While many educational programs are set up in a linear line with yearly goals and steady acquisition of knowledge, research has found that children develop in phases lasting about 3 years each (0-3, 3-6, and so on).
 The carefully prepared environment in a Montessori classroom is specifically designed to meet the needs of children in each developmental plane and provides opportunities to grow, develop, and learn.

 The Montessori Method is appropriate for all children.
 Someone observing an early childhood class would see a wide range of abilities, personalities, and social skills.
 At Sunrise Montessori we value these differences and nurture each child’s strengths and personalities.